If you are in crisis or need urgent help, call 000 immediately. You can find more information about crisis support services on this page.

 If you, a friend or a family member needs urgent mental health support, contact your local mental health triage service.
 The triage service can tell you how to support your family member, and if needed, send out a mental health worker to check on your family member.

-To find your local mental health triage service in other parts of Victoria, please click here for a list of adult mental health services or click here for youth mental health services.
+To find your local mental health triage service please click here for a list of adult mental health services.

 You can also take your family member to the local hospital emergency department and ask for an urgent mental health assessment, or phone the police or ambulance on 000.

 If you think a family member is having thoughts about suicide, it is important to reach out to them and talk about it.
-If you are worried they are going to hurt themselves, contact 000 or the mental health triage service immediately.
+If you are worried they are in immediate danger of hurting themseles, contact 000 immediately.
 If it is safe to do so, try to stay with the person and support them.

 There are also 24 hour telephone support and counselling services that you or your family member can call from anywhere in Australia.
 These include: